An Embarrassingly Simple Way to Optimize Orthogonal Matrices at Scale: Introduction

 \section{Introduction}

 \parnote*{Importance of Stiefel optimization with applications.}

-Solving optimization problems with orthogonality constraints is a common routine in classic machine learning (ML) tasks such as independent and principal component analysis, \citep{bishop2006pattern,hyvarinen2001independent}.
+Orthogonality constraints are common in classic machine learning (ML) tasks such as independent and principal component analysis \citep{bishop2006pattern,hyvarinen2001independent}.
 This is also the case in modern ML, where orthogonality plays a crucial role in ensuring the training stability of large recurrent networks \citep{arjovsky2016unitary,kiani2022projunn}, reducing gradient conflict in multitask learning \citep{javaloy2021rotograd}, or fostering filter diversity in convolutional neural networks (CNNs) \citep{wang2020orthogonal}, vision transformers (ViTs) \citep{fei2022vit} and enabling efficient squared probabilistic circuits \citep{loconte2025square}. \parnote*{Why it is difficult to do + Discuss prior works in broad.} While methods such as Riemannian gradient descent (RGD) \citep{absil2008optimization} are staples for the classic ML tasks mentioned before, they struggle on modern problems that involve not just one orthogonal matrix, but several (and potentially large) matrices---from dozens to thousands---that interact between each other during training \citep{li2019orthogonal,fei2022vit,loconte2025square}, see \cref{fig:fig1}.

 \NewDocumentCommand{\desideratum}{m o}{\ac[\IfValueTF{#2}{#2}{\textbf{D#1}}]{d#1}}